decorative image

 takr@mail.nih.gov

-Kristin Ta joined the Division of Grants Policy as a Grants Policy Analyst and currently serves as a Senior Advisor to the OPERA Director.
+Kristin Ta joined the Division of Grants Policy as a Grants Policy Analyst and currently serves as Deputy Director for OPERA.
 Ms. Ta has been with NIH for over 11 years, and previously served as a Senior Program Analyst in the Office of Management Assessment, Division of Program Integrity, where she led reviews of allegations of misuse of NIH grant and contract funds and employee misconduct.
 Prior to that, she worked as a post-award administrator in the Department of Biochemistry at George Washington University.
 Ms. Ta studied health and societies and environmental studies at the University of Pennsylvania and has an MPH in health promotion from George Washington University.

 Accessibility: